dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-environment.md

     oc describe deploymentconfig/docker-registry

-There is a single instance of the registry because there is no shared storage in this environment:
+There is a single instance of the registry because there is so far no shared storage in this environment:

 ~~~~ hl_lines="34 36 37"
 Name:		docker-registry